-- Optimize the Use of Facilities to enhance PK-12 learning environments for all students.
-PPS wants to be a good steward of public assets and phase out portable classrooms when possible to create connected, safer schools. - Support Equitable Programming to improve the student experience across all grade levels, and particularly in middle grades.
-This process will support continued educational program redesign at the middle grade levels, to include reconfiguration of identified K-8 neighborhood schools to K-5 elementary schools and creating new comprehensive middle schools while maintaining regional K-8 school options to support program pathway continuity (for example, Dual Language Immersion pathways). - Minimize Program Co-Locations to reduce isolation and program inequities by creating fewer shared facilities and co-located programs at K-5, K-8, and 6-8 schools.
+• Optimize the Use of Facilities to enhance learning environments for all students.
+PPS wants to be a good steward of public assets and phase out portable classrooms when possible to create connected, safer schools.

+- Support Equitable Programming to improve the student experience across all grade levels, and particularly in middle grades.
+This process will support continued educational program redesign at the middle grade levels, to include reconfiguration of identified K-8 neighborhood schools to K-5 elementary schools and creating new comprehensive middle schools while maintaining regional K-8 school options to support program pathway continuity (for example, Dual Language Immersion pathways). - Minimize Program Co-Locations to create fewer shared facilities and co-located programs at K-5, K-8, and 6-8 schools